ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 After you create a stack, by default anyone can update the stack.
 A [Stack Policy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) can be used restrict access to stack updates, a stack policy can be applied, which, by default, protects all the resources in the stack.
 You have to explictly `Allow` updates; only one stack policy per stack; many resources per [Stack Policy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html).

+Stack policices can be applied at stack creation or updated to contain the policy.
 When a resource is updated it might be replaced or have no service interuption, suffer an interuption or be deleted.
 If you need to update a protected resource, you can temporarily replace the policy at update time.

 In addition, there is no fine grain access control in a stack policy... everyone that can run the template in update mode but you must specify a `Principal:*`.
 One handy feature is the `Condition` block like: